roedl-dynamics/RD_Tools/README.md

 <h1>RD_Tools</h1>
 <p>this Tool is a launcher to open the RD_Module(RD-Labelfinder,AutoD365FODevSetupTool,D365FOServiceManager).
-The launcher reads the labels while it start in the background so you can start the Labelfinder with the launcher without delay.
+The launcher reads the labels while it start in the background so you can start the Labelfinder through the launcher without delay.
 </p>
 <h2>How to use:</h2>
 After installation the Tool starts in the Background.<br>